paritytech/as-substrate/contracts/raw/incrementer/README.md

-# Flipper example
+# Incrementer example

-A raw Parity Substrate smart contract example written in AssemblyScript
+A basic Parity Substrate smart contract written in AssemblyScript

 This contract does not use the functions provided by the `@substrate/as-contract` package.
 It is a stand-alone AssemblyScript contract that can be executed on any substrate chain that includes the contracts pallet.